minasmart/presentations/rails-girls-to-action-cable/presentation.md

 ##### by Mina Smart @ Shopify

 ^ Say hello.
 Introduce yourself.

-Tell them what you're presenting (Action Cable)
+^ Mention that people can interrupt and ask me to delve into something.
+I've been programming for a long time so I'll touch on a lot of little things, but if you're curious about something, please ask.

 ---